Why do you need to do this?

 Providing support if someone is unwell or showing signs of stress

-You should explain how you currently manage fitness for work — for yourself and others (if applicable).
+You need to explain how you currently manage fitness for work — for yourself and others (if applicable).

-This process should be written down in a simple fitness for work procedure, self-check process, or part of your general WHS plan, especially if you have others working with you.
+This process should be written down in a simple fitness for work procedure, self-assessment checklist, or part of your general WHS plan, especially if you have others working with you.

 You can read more on these links: